 Shipping

-Shipping software integrate with different e-commerce platforms and let you create shipping labels and ship out products at a lower cost.
+Shipping software integrates with different e-commerce platforms and lets you create shipping labels and ship out products at a lower cost.

 Shipstation